 Disclaimer: We visited Trentino in cooperation with Visit Trentino and the regional tourism boards of Valli Giudicarie and Valle del Chiese.
 However, this is not a sponsored post and all opinions are my own and based on our experiences.

 Where is Trentino region in Italy?
 Trentino is the mountainous region of Northern Italy within just a few hours drive from Milan, Verona, or Venice, and just North of the famous Lake Garda.
-Please check the map I included at the bottom of the post to get a better idea where all these places that I talk about are located.
+Please check the map I included at the bottom of the post.
+It will give you a better idea of where all these places are located.

 Why Trentino?
 Trentino has some beautiful towns and bustling mountain resorts, but we chose for the action-filled outdoor holiday away from urban areas and popular resorts.
 We visited two smaller regions – Valli Giudicarie and Valle del Chiese – where you can still find the authentic Italy that we haven’t experienced in such a long time.

 To me, this short time in Trentino kindled the love for Italy again.
 It’s a place where the pace of life is quiet and laid back, the smiles are truly genuine, and friendliness and hospitality are not just empty words in a travel brochure.

 If you are looking for beautiful nature, authentic atmosphere, friendly people, affordable prices, and endless possibilities of things to see and do, then you cannot go wrong with choosing Trentino for your next summer holiday, with or without the kids.

 Best Things to Do in Trentino with Kids in Summer

 We only had a few days in Trentino with kids, so this is in no way a complete list of things you can do in Trentino with your family in summer.
 There are hundreds of towns and villages you can visit, museums, animal parks, stunning mountain lakes and swimming pools, endless hiking possibilities, and many more outdoor adventures…